brthomiu/Ston-Pizza-Notes/README.md

   - Show my recipes

 - Rating system
-  - 1-5 star system
   - Save name/ID of recipe and rating in user data
-    - (single array of objects that correspond to rated recipe)

 - Settings page
   - Input to edit user profile